 - Eligibility criteria

-- Detail on the three phases of selection process
+- Detail on the three phases of the selection process

 - Exam pattern